 MWP’s board is also interested in market-driven projects that focus on current domestic and export wheat opportunities, value-added applications, nutrition and other new uses of winter wheat.

-IN early summer, a request for proposals is released.
-Proposals are submitted in early and considered by the entire board in late August, with preference and potentially funding going to those that best address the needs of Michigan’s wheat community.
+Proposals must be submitted in mid-August, and are considered by the entire board in late August, with preference and potentially funding going to those that best address the needs of Michigan’s wheat community.
+The Michigan Wheat Program’s research priorities parallel the MSU Project GREEEN wheat priorities.
+Click here to review these priorities.
 After proposals are reviewed, a presentation may be requested.

 At the conclusion of the project each year, the Michigan Wheat Program requires all researchers to submit a Final Report.
 Click here to download the template for it.